renditions/react-img/README.md

 ### Sort Order

 The `breakpoints` prop is expected to be an array sorted by `mediaMinWidth` in _descending_ order.
+Likewise, the `renditions` prop is expected to be an array sorted by `width` in _ascending_ order.

-To sort these automatically, you can set the `autoSortBreakpoints` boolean prop.
+To sort these automatically, you can set the `autoSortBreakpoints` and `autoSortRenditions` boolean props.

-Note: the `renditions` will always be sorted automatically.
-These are sorted by `width` in _ascending_ order.